AngelicaNartova/TempConverter/README.md

 ﻿# TemperatureConverter
-This project is a function for converting degrees from Celsius and Fahrenheit and vice versa.
-To do this, I used a JavaScript event listener and updated my background dynamically based on temperature values.
+This project is an app for converting degrees from Celsius to Fahrenheit and vice versa.
+I used JavaScript to create dynamic background which changes its color depending on temperature values.

 ![main](https://user-images.githubusercontent.com/78755964/192164609-99bd339b-4e78-4ec0-97ce-3b2e25fbc213.PNG)
 ![cold](https://user-images.githubusercontent.com/78755964/192164610-75809354-c134-49bc-8e69-5a72f6b5ba7b.PNG)